onRuntime/berrygames-strawberry/README.md

 </div>

 # BerryGames - StrawBerry
-StrawBerry is official Rest-API from BerryGames.
+Strawberry is the REST API of BerryGames.

 ## Support
 <a href="https://www.patreon.com/onruntime">